Xennials

-Xennials, also called Xillenials, are the micro-generation of people on the cusp of the Generation X and Millennial demographic cohorts.
+Xennials, also called Xillenials, are a social cohort encompassing people born on the cusp of or during the later years of Generation X and the early years of the Millennials generation.

 Many researchers and popular media use birth years from 1977 to 1983, though some extend this further in either direction.
 Xennials are described as having had an analog childhood and a digital young adulthood.
 Xennials are almost exclusively the children of baby boomers and came of age during a rapidly changing period that was the 1990s.